noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - 0 index elements accessed via ints/strings
 - the are array subclasses: [Big/U/Int/Float][8,16,32,64]Array
 - in general when using inbuilt methods you should check for undefined on array elements if called on sparse arrays
-  - depending on the method,s ome will skip empty slots, others will return undefined
+  - depending on the method, some will skip empty slots, others will return undefined
 - generally any array like object can utilize array methods via call/apply
   - many DOM objects, and function arugments